GOED's Supply Chain Navigator User Guide

 • GOED Directory (to confirm companies' GOED membership)

-• A menu will invite you to select specific sheets for export — be sure to (1) select "[Export|Filtered Companies Detail]" and deselect any other sheets, then click Download.
+• A menu will invite you to select specific sheets for export.
+Select "[Export|Filtered Companies Detail]" and deselect any other sheets, then click Download (pictured at right).

-4. Search for keywords for customized results.
+5. Search for keywords for customized results.

 • For quick, direct, simple searches that don't require filters, use the search box next to the Excel export button to search for specific company names, source species terms, approvals, countries and more.

-5. Reset filters and map selections.
+6. Reset filters and map selections.

 Additional Notes